robert-hh/hx71x/README.md

 ### hx71x_io.power_down()

-Set the load cell to sleep mode. power_down() and power_up() are only working with the hx71x_gpio variant of the driver.
+Set the load cell to sleep mode. power_down() and power_up() are only working with the hx71x_gpio and hx71x_pio variants of the driver.

 ### hx71x_io.power_up()